aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-properties/project-calculation-modes/_index.md

 ---

 ## **Overview**
 Project calculation modes are used to set how the project should calculate project dates, cost and other necessary fields.
-Aspose.Tasks API provides three project calculation modes where each mode's output is different based on the selection.
+Aspose.Tasks for C++ API provides three project calculation modes where each mode's output is different based on the selection.
 These calculation modes are:

 - None - Sets only necessary properties and does not perform any calculations
 - Manual - Sets only dependent object properties without recalculation of any other data